 For instance, when there is a threat of a tornado, uncertainty abounds: Will the weather prediction models accurately anticipate rapid changes?
 What is the chance the tornado will form?
 Will a forecaster identify it as a threat?
 This gets even more complicated as information about the elements and characteristics of the threat are disseminated: What path will it take?
 How long will it last?
 Whether people will receive threat information, understand it and perceive it as relevant to them, and have the ability to respond are also uncertain.
 Even if all of these conditions are met, variables in each individual’s situation can mean that taking protective actions will result in other costs, which must be weighed in each decision.

 By engaging scholars across the social sciences, “Chancing the Storm” aims to address this “other” uncertainty.
-These essays emerged from a panel series at the 2019 meeting of the American Meteorological Society that showcased ways in which social scientists are building a more holistic understanding of all aspects of uncertainty when extreme weather threatens and occurs, and how this understanding can be coupled with cutting-edge atmospheric science research to better characterize uncertainty.
+These essays emerged from a panel series at the 2019 meeting of the American Meteorological Society, sponsored by the SSRC’s Scholarly Boderlands initiative, that showcased ways in which social scientists are building a more holistic understanding of all aspects of uncertainty when extreme weather threatens and occurs, and how this understanding can be coupled with cutting-edge atmospheric science research to better characterize uncertainty.
 Through this series, participating authors aim to connect divergent streams of research and practitioner knowledge, help build more comprehensive theory, and provoke methodological innovation in research about uncertainty in extreme weather and the people who are touched by it.
 Through deeper understanding of the tacit and unseen ways that uncertainty shapes expert and public decisions, we hope to reveal places where social scientists and practitioners might intervene to improve the way we communicate extreme weather conditions and risks.